|

 Never chase or lunge at your puppy trying to

-the puppy over to you and pet and reward when they come to you.
-If you
+when they come to you.
+If you need to retrieve

-need to retrieve the puppy try to move slowly towards them and pet and
+the puppy try to move slowly towards them

 Always stick with easy simple commands: